buggsjr0/Agentic-SOC-Analyst/README.md

-# Agentic-SOC-Analyst- for Microsoft Defender & Azure
+# Agentic SOC Analyst for Microsoft Defender & Azure

 An intelligent threat hunting assistant that combines natural language processing (OpenAI GPT) with real-time log analysis from Microsoft Defender for Endpoint and Azure AD — rebuilt from scratch to deepen understanding of AI-driven security operations.